Swiss Leaks: Investigation in France

 In December 2008, Falciani was detained by Swiss authorities, who questioned him concerning suspected data theft.
 Released "overnight" by Swiss police, he fled with his family and the data files to France.
-On 20 January 2009, authorities in Nice initiated the search of the home Falciani's father, where he had been living.

 On January 20, 2009, the prosecutor’s office in Nice, responding to a request from Swiss authorities, ordered a search of Falciani's father's home, where he had been staying.
 The Nice prosecutors began examining the files Falciani and decided that they were of relevance to France's interest, and refused the Swiss extradition request.

 The data, some 600 files with a total size over 100 GB, took time to analyze, but French authorities were assisted by Falciani.
 By early 2010, French tax authorities had begun notifying other countries' tax officials about the files.

 In April 2015, Nina Ricci's heir, Arlette Ricci, was convicted of tax evasion in a Paris court on the basis of the Swiss Leaks files.
 Ricci was given a three-year prison sentence, two of them suspended, and had real estate in Paris and Corsica seized.
 She was also assessed a million-euro fine, for showing a "particularly determined willingness" to hide money (some €18m) with the help of HSBC.
 Some 50 other wealthy French individuals were expected to be brought to court for similar activities (several others having settled out of court, of the 72 originally up for prosecution).

 Five days earlier, HSBC itself had been charged in France for complicity in concealing fiscal fraud and illegal selling via its Swiss branch.